Paint-it: Text-to-Texture Synthesis via Deep Convolutional Texture Map Optimization and Physically-Based Rendering: Introduction

 Recently, a line of work~\cite{chen2023text2tex,metzer2022latent,richardson2023texture,cao2023texfusion} has been tackling the task of text-driven texture synthesis for practical use.
 Instead of generating an entire geometry and texture from scratch, the task aims at synthesizing diverse texture maps on top of the given mesh, conditioned on a text description.
 While many 3D meshes can be reused in the practical production pipeline, the texture maps should be diverse.
 For example, a single car mesh can be repeatedly used for making a game, but artists should create distinct texture maps to model different appearances.
 In this vein, text-driven texture map synthesis tries to revolutionize the current repetitive and exhaustive appearance modeling pipeline.
 However, existing methods~\cite{chen2023text2tex,richardson2023texture,cao2023texfusion} are limited in that they first conditionally generate latent or RGB images and back-project the colors onto the mesh.
 Although the back-projected colors may look plausible, they may introduce implausible textures since the back-projection cannot model material properties or the complicated reflections on the 3D surfaces.

 To address these difficulties, we propose $\ours$, which synthesizes high-fidelity texture maps, given a mesh without texture and the text description via synthesis-through-optimization.
 The main contribution of our work is the analysis and investigation of a proper texture representation, which allows easier optimization with the Score-Distillation Sampling (SDS)~\cite{poole2022dreamfusion}.
 When optimizing the texture maps, we introduce $\dcpbr$, the Deep Convolutional Physically-Based Rendering re-parameterization.
 We optimize the neural surrogate of the physically-based rendering (PBR) texture maps rather than directly optimizing the pixel values of the texture maps. $\dcpbr$ formulates coupled optimization variables with diverse frequencies and serves as an implicit texture prior.
 In our analysis, we show that the $\dcpbr$, which uses randomly initialized convolution-based neural kernels, naturally imposes the frequency-scheduled learning, which helps filter out high-frequency noisy SDS signals during the optimization.
 Furthermore, since $\dcpbr$ re-parameterizes the disentangled texture maps; diffuse, roughness \& metalness, and normal maps, we simulate physical properties such as the bidirectional reflectance distribution function (BRDF), yielding photorealistic synthesis results.
 Overall, we observe that the proposed DC-PBR better interacts with the SDS loss than the diffuse-only texture representation.
 In experiments, we demonstrate that $\ours$ produces high-quality texture maps for general 3D meshes, \eg, objects, humans, and animals (\Fref{fig:teaser}).
 Also, $\ours$ synthesizes a remarkable quality of texture maps compared to competing methods.
 As a favorable byproduct, the synthesized PBR texture maps are compatible with the popular graphics engine and can be seamlessly integrated into relighting and material control pipelines (\Fref{fig:relight}).
+We summarize our main contributions as follows. \begin{itemize} \item We propose $\ours$, a text-driven synthesis of high-fidelity PBR texture maps, which support practical test-time applications compatible with graphics engines. \item We identify the difficulties of synthesizing PBR texture maps in pixel-based parameterization. \item We introduce $\dcpbr$, a deep convolutional PBR texture map re-parameterization, and empirical analysis of $\dcpbr$'s benefit when optimizing with the noisy signal, \eg, Score-Distillation Sampling (SDS). \end{itemize}